yaselc/rails-challenge/README.md

 ### WebService1 and WebService2 documentation

 You can check Swagger documentation for both webservice included in project.
-Also the source code to build a gem that serve as Client for this REST services
+Also the source code to build a gem that serve as Client for this REST services can be download from this documentation page.

 * [WebService1](https://app.swaggerhub.com/apis/yaselc/WebService1/1.0.0) - Proxy REST service to verify user email
 * [WebService2](https://app.swaggerhub.com/apis/yaselc/WebService2/1.0.0) - Backend REST service to verify user email